popeindustries/lit/packages/lit-html-server/README.md

 In order to support importing and evaluating custom element code in Node, minimal DOM polyfills are attached to the Node `global` when **lit-html-server** is imported.
 See [`dom-shim.js`](/src/dom-shim.js) for details.

-### Partial/deferred hydration
+### Lazy (partial/deferred) hydration

 When rendering web components, **lit-html-server** adds `hydrate:defer` attributes to each custom element.
 This provides a mechanism to control and defer hydration order of nested web components that may be dependant on data passed from a parent.
-See [`@popeindustries/lit-html/partial-hydration-mixin.js`]() for more on deferred hydration.
+See [`@popeindustries/lit-html/lazy-hydration-mixin.js`]() for more on lazy hydration.

 ## Directives